-To enroll, you will need to have a high school or GED certificate as well as having completed a CPR or AED course.
-With this course, expect a variety of study choices which can be customized to your needs.
+To enroll, you will need to have a high school or GED certificate and a CPR or AED course.
+With this course, expect a variety of study choices that can be customized to your needs.

 American Council on Exercise

-To enroll, you will need to be 18 years of age and have a high school or GED certificate as well as having completed a CPR or AED course.
+To enroll, you will need to be 18 years of age, have a high school or GED certificate, and have completed a CPR or AED course.
 Study helpers are available online for any questions you may have while taking the course.

 How to ensure you get certified!

-While it’s all good and well that these institutions offer courses to get you certified and to land your dream job as either a health coach or personal trainer, you have to PASS an exam first.
+While it’s all good and well that these institutions offer courses to get you certified and land your dream job as a health coach or personal trainer, you must pass an exam first.

-Luckily, study materials, like those provided by Trainer Academy (insert link) are readily available to help you sail through the certification you have chosen and more importantly, prepare you for the final exam.
+Luckily, study materials, like those provided by Trainer Academy (insert link), are readily available to help you sail through your chosen certification and, more importantly, prepare you for the final exam.

-These study materials have all the information that you will need and cover a range of different certification courses that are available in the personal fitness and health coaching field.
+These study materials have all the information you need and cover a range of different certification courses available in the personal fitness and health coaching field.

 To sum it all up…

-Epic before jumping into the conclusion, if you have not done so, take the quiz to see which certification you are meant to complete.
+Epic before jumping to the conclusion; if you have not done so, take the quiz to see which certification you will complete.

-So in this blog, we have shown you the primary differences between what it is a health coach does and the role that a personal trainer has in the field of health and fitness.
+So in this blog, we have shown you the primary differences between what a health coach does and a personal trainer’s role in the field of health and fitness.